-In the Matter of J.F. v.
-L.F., 181 Misc2d 722, 694 NYS2d 592 (Family Court, Westchester County, 1999), Judge Edlitz characterized Parental Alienation Syndrome this way:
+In J.F. v.
+L.F., 181 Misc.
+2d 722, 694 N.Y.S.2d 592 (Family Court, Westchester Co.
+1999), Judge Edlitz characterized Parental Alienation Syndrome this way:

 Parental Alienation Syndrome occurs when one parent uses his/her influence with his/her child to undermine the relationship between the child and the other parent.
 It typically arises when the parents are engaged in divorce proceedings or a custody dispute.
 (See, People v.
-Loomis, 172 Misc2d 265, 267.) . . .
-[It is described] as a disturbance in which children are not merely systematically and consciously "brainwashed" but are also subconsciously and unconsciously "programmed" by one parent against the other.17
+Loomis, 172 Misc.
+2d 265, 267.)...
+[It is described] as a disturbance in which children are not merely systematically and consciously "brainwashed" but are also subconsciously and unconsciously "programmed" by one parent against the other.15